Kava-Labs/kava-bridge/relayer/spec/02_reliable_broadcast.md

 that peer.
 This would be a clear failure case for other peers as it fails the basic requirement of receiving the same message from all other peers.

-### Inconsistent Peer
+### Inconsistent Broadcaster

 If the broadcasting peer sends 2 different messages to peers, all other peers will invalidate the message as there would be inconsistencies in the re-broadcasted values from other peers.

+### Inconsistent Re-Broadcaster

-However, in the case where a **re-broadcasting** peer sends 2 different messages, one valid and one invalid, it becomes more complicated.
+In the case where a **re-broadcasting** peer sends 2 different messages, one valid and one invalid, it becomes more complicated.

 For example, if peer A broadcasts x, and a malicious or faulty peer B re-broadcasts:
 * x to peers A, C and D